Education

 What documents were required for travelers to leave their home and travel abroad?
 In this presentation, we will explore the surprising range of emigration papers from Germany and where to locate them.
 We will then examine passenger records, which vary significantly in content from the early days of emigration to the 20th century, look for hidden clues in arrival records, and discuss the availability of records for ports of departure.

-THE WINDS OF CHANGE – 19th Century German History and Culture: Industrialization and Internal Migration
+THE WINDS OF CHANGE – 19th Century German History and Culture: Industrialization

 A -History of Industrialization